phillbaker/analytics-js-rails/README.md

 TODO: Write usage instructions here

+## Version

+The version of this gem reflects the Analytics.js version.

 ## Contributing

 Yes, please.
 Pull requests are very welcome.
 If it's not tested, we will not pull it.